RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/configure-vscode-for-ros2.md

 date: 2026-04-13
 ---

+This tutorial provides a comprehensive guide to configuring Visual Studio Code (VS Code) for effective ROS 2 development.
+It covers essential setup steps including debugging C++ nodes with GDB, optimizing build processes using colcon's symlink-install, and automating common workflows through VS Code's tasks.json.
+Additionally, it explores the features of the official ROS 2 extension to further streamline your development environment.
+By following these best practices, developers can significantly improve their productivity and more easily identify runtime errors in their robotic systems.

 > This tutorial assumes you already have ROS 2 and Visual Studio Code installed and properly set up on your system.

 In this tutorial, we'll walk through setting up a development environment in Visual Studio Code (VS Code) to debug and compile ROS 2 packages effectively.
 We'll start with configuring debugging tools to help identify runtime errors and then explore how to streamline your build process using VS Code's task configurations.